CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

 Best Christmas Light Display in Hawaii

-Now its time to really get into the Holiday spirit.
-These are a few of our favorite tips, and we really hope you do at least one of these so you, too, can experience Christmas in Hawaii.
+Now it’s time to get into the Holiday spirit.
+These are a few of our favorite tips, and we hope you do at least one of these so you, too, can experience Christmas in Hawaii.

 6. Hawaii Kai Boat Parade